UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

 \subsection{Preprocessor}

-The preprocessor component is tasked with converting raw trajectory data into a structured format that is ready for encoding and decoding.
-This involves a variety of operations, ranging from straightforward normalization to more intricate map-matching techniques.
-The framework supports seven types of preprocessing operations.
+The preprocessor component in UniTE is tasked with converting raw trajectory data into a structured format that is ready for encoding and decoding.
+The preprocessor involves four major types of operations: feature mapping, coordinate mapping, feature engineering, and augmentation.
+The framework implements these through several specific preprocessing operations.